-CPNRD: 50% of actual costs up to \$3,000 for trees, weed barrier and tree services with orders of 200+ trees
+CPNRD 50% of actual costs up to \$3,000 for trees, weed barrier and tree services with orders of 200+ trees

-NSWCP: 50% funding for trees, weed barrier and tree services with orders of 200+ trees.
+NSWCP 50% funding for trees, weed barrier and tree services with orders of 200+ trees.

-Urban Forestry Program

-The NRD's Urban Forestry Program provides 50% cost-share match up to \$5,000 for cities and villages to plant and maintain trees in parks, on school lands and on other public property. \$5,000 is budgeted annually.
+Urban Forestry Program The Urban Forestry Program provides 50% cost-share match up to \$5,000 for cities and villages to plant and maintain trees in parks, on school lands & other public property. \$5,000 is budgeted annually.

-2021: Nebraska Forest Restoration Partnership - CPNRD received funds through a Regional Conservation Partnership Program (RCPP) to provide 75% cost-share for trees and/or windbreak renovation on orders of 200+ trees.
+Nebraska Forest Restoration Partnership Funds through NRCS RCPP provide 75% cost-share for trees and/or windbreak renovation on orders of 200+ trees.